humdek-unibe-ch/gac-gaze_analysis_c/README.md

 2. gaze data may be a recording of a smooth pursuit
 3. gaps in the gaze data because of blinks or other data loss

+For more details on the filter parameter options refer to the API documentation.

+### Filters

+Optionally the gaze data is processed by
+1. a moving average filter which computes the average of all samples in the filters own sliding window.
+Sample annotations (e.g. the label, trial ID, and timestamps) are copied from the data sample in the middle of the sliding window.
+2. a gap fill-in filter where data samples are filled into gaps using linear interpolation.

+For more details on the filter parameter options refer to the API documentation.

 ### 3d vs 2d Data

 All calculations are performed on 3d data.